infretis/infretis/examples/gromacs/puckering/README.md

 python ../scripts/initial-path-from-iretis.py -traj run0 -toml infretis.toml

 ```
-* Run an ∞RETIS simulation
+* Run a new ∞RETIS simulation
 * Stop if you observe a reactive path (one that crosses $\lambda_N=90^{\circ}$)

 After observing a reactive path, we are in a position to start the main simulation.
 Open the `restart.toml` file and change the number of `workers` to 4 and the number of `steps` to 1000.
 Fire off the simulation by invoking `infretis` with the `restart.toml` file.
 This will take some time.
 While you wait, you can work with the following question.